pachyderm/pachyderm/doc/docs/master/enterprise/auth/index.md

 with each repository.
 Each ACL can include the following
 roles:

-- `READER` - users who can read the data versioned in the repo.
+- `READER` - users who can consume data from the repo, but cannot edit it.
-This users can execute such Pachyderm commands, as `pachctl get file` `pachctl list file`, and similar.
+Readers can execute such commands as `pachctl get file` `pachctl list file`, as well as create pipelines that use data from this repo.
 - `WRITER` - users who can read and modify data in the repository by adding, deleting, or updating the files in the repo.
-Users with `WRITER` role can perform such operations as `pachctl put file`, and other.
+Users with `WRITER` role can perform such operations as `pachctl put file`, `pachctl delete commit`, and others.
 - `OWNER` - users with `READER` and `WRITER` access who can also modify the repository's ACL.